 We gained a Green Star for the sixth year in a row for the GRESB (Global Real Estate Sustainability Benchmark) survey.
 We achieved an A rating for Public Disclosure and scored 85/100 in the Real Estate Assessment, exceeding both the Average score of 72 and the Peer Average score of 77.
 GRESB allows us and our investors to measure our sustainability performance within the real estate sector.

-We were awarded another Gold for reporting in line with the 2018 European Sustainability Best Practice Recommendations (EPRA sBPRs) for the fifth year in a row.
+We were awarded another Gold for reporting in line with the 2019 European Sustainability Best Practice Recommendations (EPRA sBPRs) for the sixth year in a row.
 The EPRA sBPR Awards are intended to raise the standards and consistency of sustainability reporting for listed real estate companies across Europe.
 As with the EPRA financial BPR Awards, each year EPRA recognises companies which have issued the best-in-class annual sustainability performance report.

 We acheived a B in our 2018 Carbon Disclosure Project score, exceeding the sector and regional score average B-.
 Scores were based on disclosure, awareness, management and leadership with regards to carbon management and climate change risk.